manudana11/proyecto-web-noticias/README.md

 2 - Once the project is cloned, you must install the necessary modules with npm:

-> $npm install -y

-3 - Module Sass

-> $npm install Sass

-4 - module Axios

-> $npm install Axios

-5 - Module routerDON

-> $npm i router-dom
+> npm i

-6 - Runs the app in the development mode.\
+6 - Runs the app in the development mode.
-Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

-> npm start
+< npm run dev

 The page will reload when you make changes.\
 You may also see any lint errors in the console.

 ## Project requirements 👩‍🏫:

-Implementation of React Router in the page.
+Implementa React Router en tu página

-Sections:
--Home
--List News
--Weather News
--Footer
+/home.
+Home de la app

+/formNews.
+Formulario para crear noticia

+/listNews.
+Lista detallada de noticias

+Componentes: Header, Home, Form (Formulario de alta de nueva noticia, guardar formulario en el local storage, tras dar de alta debes redirigir a ListNews), ListNews, Footer, context y SASS.

 ### Languages and Tools: